hashmis79/Wall-e-Installations/README.md

 ## Wall-E Files
 ## Step 1 : Cloning the Wall-E Git Repo
-To clone the Repo just execute the following command on terminal
+To clone the Repo just execute the following command on ESP-IDF Command Prompt.
+We are Making the project folder in the esp folder
 ```sh
 cd %userprofile%\esp
 git clone https://github.com/SRA-VJTI/Wall-E_v2.2-beta.git